Scaarus/nativedb/weapon/GetWeapontypeModel.md

 Hash GET_WEAPONTYPE_MODEL(Hash weaponHash);
 ```

 Return the model used by a weapon type.
-More info